How to Change Sound when plugging in an iPhone?

 • Select “Play Music” in the “Music” section by scrolling down.

-• You’ll notice a greyed-out button with ” Music ” text next to “Play Music.”
+• You’ll notice a grayed-out button with” Music” text next to “Play Music.”
 To access your Music Library, tap it.

 • Choose the video you wish to play by browsing your library.

-• When finished, select “Next” in the top-right corner and tap the plus sign.
+• Select “Next” in the top-right corner and tap the plus sign when finished.

 • ·”Ask Before Running” will be toggled on by default.
 Turn it off if you want to keep your phone from playing your chosen song when you plug it in or take it out of the charger.